Gloria Gaynor: Stateside career

-In 1980 and again in 1981, Gaynor released two disco albums which were virtually ignored in the United States due to the backlash against disco, which began late in 1979.
+In 1980 and again in 1981, Gaynor released two disco albums that were virtually ignored in the United States due to the backlash against disco, which began late in 1979.
 The album's singles barely registered on urban contemporary radio, where disco music remained popular.
 In 1982, having looked into a wide variety of faiths and religious movements, she became a Christian and began to distance herself from a past she considered to be sinful.
 That same year, she released an album of mid-tempo R&B and pop-style songs entitled Gloria Gaynor.

 Gaynor would achieve her final success in the 1980s with the release of her album I Am Gloria Gaynor in 1984.
 This was mainly due to the song "I Am What I Am", which became a hit at dance clubs, and then on the Club Play chart in late 1983/early 1984.
 "I Am What I Am" became a gay anthem and made Gaynor a gay icon.
 Her 1986 album, The Power of Gloria Gaynor, was almost entirely composed of cover versions of other songs that were popular at the time.